 The City of Menlo Park was incorporated in 1874 as the community grew around the Menlo Park train station that made the area a popular residence for San Francisco businessmen.
 Almost a century and a half later, Menlo Park remains a sought-after address for commuters to San Francisco, as well as those who work in Silicon Valley and desire a top-rated school district.

-A strong public school system and the presence of several private schools make a Menlo Park address a favorite of school-aged families.
+Two strong public school systems and the presence of several private schools make a Menlo Park address a favorite of school-aged families.
 All of its schools and community facilities have undergone upgrades within the past five years.
 A new state-of-the-art, multi-discipline performing arts center opened at the high school in 2009.

 Homes are varied and include turn-of-the-century bungalows and mid-century ranchers, along with modern estate-sized homes that have recently been built to replace older houses.